-• Change the model description to V-Notch - Contact Analysis (Nonlinear Material) and click OK
+- Change the model description to V-Notch Contact Analysis (Nonlinear Material) and click OK - In the Streeview ensure the Geometry and Mesh layers are present and displayed.

 Modifying the Geometry

 The linear material attribute needs to be modified to include plastic properties.